Title: Holistic Nursing and Complementary Integrative Health Approaches

-Purpose: To guide the practice of Registered Nurses and Licensed Practical Nurses who, within their practice, incorporate complementary/alternative modalities (CAM) to meet such nursing and client goals including, but not limited to, increased comfort, relief of pain, relaxation, improved coping mechanisms, reduction of stress, an increased sense of well-being comprehensive health promotion and health risk reduction.
+To guide the practice of registered nurses and licensed practical nurses who, within their practice, incorporate complementary integrative health approaches (CHA) to meet such nursing and client goals including, but not limited to, increased comfort, relief of pain, relaxation, improved coping mechanisms, reduction of stress, an increased sense of well-being comprehensive health promotion and health risk reduction.

-A model of holistic nursing incorporates a philosophy of nursing practice that involves recognition of the individual as an integrated whole interacting with and being acted upon by both internal and external environments.
-Holistic nursing emphasizes practices of self-care, intentionality, presence, mindfulness, and therapeutic use of self as pivotal for facilitation of healing and patterning of wellness in others.
+A model of holistic nursing incorporates a philosophy of nursing practice that involves recognizing the individual as an integrated whole interacting with and being acted upon by both internal and external environments.
+Holistic nursing emphasizes self-care, intentionality, presence, mindfulness, and therapeutic use of self as central to facilitating healing and patterning wellness in others.
 It involves studying and appreciating the interrelationships of the bio-psycho-social-spiritual dimensions of the person.

 - Mind-body interventions

 - Meditation, relaxation, imagery, hypnosis, yoga, t’ai chi, prayer, art, music and dance therapies, cognitive-behavioral therapy, biofeedback, therapeutic counseling, stress management

 - Therapeutic touch, Reiki, qi gong, acupressure, healing touch, magnet therapy

 - Other modalities

 - Relaxation massage

 - Animal-assisted therapy